heltonWernik/heltonWernik.github.io/about.md

 permalink: /about/
 ---
 ![Me and my Friend](static/img/perfil.jpg)
+Me, on the left

-Especialista em Ciberseguranca, formado pelo Technion em Israel.
-Atualmente trabalho como pesquisador na Check Point Software Tecnologies em Tel Aviv.
+Cyber Security Specialist, from Technion in Israel.
+I currently work as a researcher at Check Point Software Technologies in Tel Aviv.

-**Gosto de quebrar sistemas e escrever sistemas que quebram sistemas, claro, somente com permissao :)**
+**I like to break systems and write systems that break systems** (of course, only with permission)

 email: heltonwernik@gmail.com